josiahseaman/FluentDNA/docs/installation.md

 https://github.com/josiahseaman/FluentDNA/tree/python-master

 ## Python Versions
 FluentDNA was primarily developed in Python 3.4.
 After resolving [Issue #93](https://github.com/josiahseaman/FluentDNA/issues/93) we've been able to install in 3.7 and 3.8.  `blist` is not currently available for 3.7+ which means that genome alignment is not recommended.
-Conda numpy does not support anything Python older than 3.5.0.
+I use wheel files to get around this problem available at [gohlke](https://www.lfd.uci.edu/~gohlke/pythonlibs/#blist).
+Conda numpy does not support any Python older than 3.5.0.

 # Compile Instructions for Developers:
 PyInstaller is our platform for generating binary files for each release.
 This is currently working in Windows and will be used to generate Mac DMG as well.
 In theory, one can checkout the FluentDNA source code, install the dependencies into a new python environment, and then run